danielharrell/does_music_move/does_music_move.md

 in the desire, perhaps, to have remained.
-For we leave the concert hall likely finding the world we truly inhabit unchanged by what we heard, and nothing comparable to its conclusiveness, in the life we have to live.
+For we leave the concert hall likely finding the world we truly inhabit unchanged by what we heard, and nothing comparable to its conclusiveness in the life we have to live.

 This, then, is what I take to be the problem with our talking as if music moved.
-Talking that way, thinking that way, risks a failure to distinguish our experience of music from a dream, in which nothing we experience really happens.
+Talking that way, thinking that way, fails to distinguish our experience of music from a dream, in which nothing we experience really happens.